-- 1. The Director of Elections shall serve as chair and a designated representative of the Office of the Assemblies shall serve as a non-voting ex-officio member of this committee. - 2.
-Members of the Elections Committee may not seek SA or UA office for the academic year following their term of service on the committee. - 3.
-The Director of Elections shall publish at the beginning of each semester a list of Assembly seats to be filled, in accordance with Student Assembly Charter section 3.1. - 4.
-Elections Committee members are expected to abide by the highest standards of personal conduct and integrity.
-Students are mandated to excuse themselves from serving on the Elections Committee if they plan to actively take part in a campaign or sit on the executive board of an organization that has endorsed a candidate.
-Therefore, members should not be actively involved in the campaigning process.
-All conflicts should be considered and resolved before the election cycle begins. - 5.
-The Elections Committee should be prepared to meet immediately following the challenge deadlines to rule on all pertinent challenges.
-All challenges must be heard simultaneously. - 6.
-The Elections Committee shall use Robert's Rules of Order in accordance with Student Assembly Charter § 6.6 to consider challenges, in addition to the Undergraduate Election Rules.
-The Elections Committee has no power to overrule the Undergraduate Election Rules under any circumstances.

-7. The Director of Elections shall give a final report on the results of the elections when there are no remaining unresolved matters.
+- 1. The Director of Elections shall serve as chair and a designated representative of the Office of the Assemblies shall serve as a non-voting ex-officio member of this committee - Members of the Elections Committee may not seek SA or UA office for the academic year following their term of service on the committee - The Director of Elections shall publish at the beginning of each semester a list of Assembly seats to be filled, in accordance with Student Assembly Charter - Elections Committee members are expected to abide by the highest standards of personal conduct and integrity.
+Students are mandated to excuse themselves from serving on the Elections Committee if they plan to take part in a campaign or sit on the executive board of an organization that has endorsed a candidate.
+Therefore, members should not be involved in the campaigning process.
+All conflicts should be considered and resolved before the election cycle begins. - The Elections Committee should be prepared to meet immediately following the challenge deadline to rule on all pertinent challenges.
+The Elections Committee shall use Robert's Rules of Order to consider challenges, in addition to the election rules.
+In the event of conflict, these election rules supersede Robert's Rules of Order.
+The Elections Committee has no power to overrule the election rules under any circumstances. - The Director of Elections shall give a final report on the results of the election when there are no remaining unresolved matters - 7.
+For the benefit of the students, the Elections Committee shall establish voting booths across campus on the days of the election.
+Committee members will ensure that no campaigning occurs within 25 feet of a voting booth.